AaronWatters/H5Gizmos/doc/GizmoLink/PortForwarding.md

 In some computational environments your computer may not have a direct connection to a remote computing environment.
-In such cases you can use secure shell port forwarding together with the gizmo-link server to connect to an H5Gizmos user interfaces.
+In such cases you can use secure shell port forwarding together with the gizmo-link server to connect to H5Gizmos user interfaces running on remote machines.

 For the sake of concreteness the following discussion illustrates how to open H5Gizmo interfaces using port forwarding within the Flatiron Institute (FI) environment at the time of this writing.
 You may need to adjust details for your environment.

+In the discussion below I have installed H5Gizmos on the FI compute cluster and I want to view H5Gizmos user interfaces for programs running on the cluster on my local workstation -- but my local workstation does not have a direct network connection to the cluster.
+The only network access for my workstation to the cluster is via the secure shell mechanism `ssh`.

-First we need to connect to a compute node to use to launch the interface.
+First we need to connect to a compute node to use run H5Gizmos programs in the cluster.
 A guest researcher at FI might use the `gateway` to get access to the cluster by running a console command on the local workstation like this: